24xNoVemBer/24xNoVemBer/README.md

 ### 🧠 About Me

-I’m a beginner AI/ML engineer with a strong interest in **research-driven development**, especially in the field of **Computer Vision**.
+I’m an aspiring AI/ML engineer with a strong interest in **research-oriented learning**, especially in **Computer Vision**.

-* 🔍 Currently building a **content moderation model**, exploring how machine learning systems can be applied to real-world problems.
+* 🔍 Currently working on a **content moderation model**, exploring how machine learning systems handle real-world data.
-* 📚 Actively studying **Machine Learning & Deep Learning fundamentals**, focusing on understanding how models work beyond just using them.
+* 📚 Building a solid foundation through hands-on practice in **Machine Learning, Data Processing, and Model Training**.
-* 🚀 Long-term goal: pursue **AI research in Computer Vision**, particularly in representation learning and real-world applications.
+* 🚀 Long-term goal: contribute to **AI research in Computer Vision**, focusing on practical and scalable systems.

 ---